Director of Bands

-Tyler Ehrlich is the director of bands at Decatur High School, where he is responsible for the instruction and administration of the concert bands, marching band, and chamber ensembles.
-In addition to his responsibilities at Decatur, Ehrlich serves as conductor of the Emory Wind Ensemble and associate conductor of the Atlanta Wind Symphony.
+Tyler Ehrlich (he/him) is an educator, musician, and conductor based in Atlanta, Georgia.
+Ehrlich serves as director of bands at Decatur High School, where he conducts three concert bands, directs the marching band, and teaches an International Baccalaureate music course.
+In addition to teaching at the secondary level, Ehrlich conducts the Emory University Wind Ensemble and serves as associate conductor of the Atlanta Wind Symphony.

-Ehrlich lives in Decatur with his partner, Brent Allman, a PhD student at Emory University.
+Ehrlich lives with his partner, Brent Allman, a PhD student at Emory University, and their dog, Milo.

 Mark lives in Decatur, and when not drumming or teaching, is often thinking about words, people he loves, or delicious snack items.